ntustison/Histograms/Text/intro.md

   \label{fig:motivation}
 \end{figure}

+It should be clear that all these methods can be described in terms of the intensity histogram.
+Investigating the assumptions outlined above, particularly those associated with the nonlinear intensity mappings due to both the MR acquisition and inhomogeneity mitigation preprocessing, we became concerned by the susceptibility of the histogram structure to such variations and the potential effects on current clinical measures of interest (e.g., ventilation defect percentage) derived from these algorithms.
+Figure \ref{fig:motivation}
+provides a visualization representing some of the structural changes that we observed when simulating these nonlinear mappings.
+It is important to notice that even relatively small alterations in the image intensities can have significant effects on the histogram even though a visual, clinically-based assessment of the image can remain unchanged.

-Ultimately, we are not claiming that these algorithms are erroneous per se.
+Ultimately, we are not claiming that these algorithms are erroneous, per se.
 Much of the relevant research has been limited to quantifying differences with respect to ventilation versus non-ventilation in various clinical categories and these algorithms have certainly demonstrated the capacity for advancing such research.
-However, these issues influence quantitation in terms of core scientific measurement principles such as precision (e.g., repeatability) and bias.
-In addition, as acquistion and analysis methodologies improve, so should the level of sophistication and performance of the measurement tools.
-In evaluating and assessing these algorithms, it is important to note that human expertise leverages more than relative intensity values to identify salient, clinically relevant features in images.
-Fortunately, modern algorithmic paradigms, specifically deep learning, have the potential for leveraging spatial information from the images that surpasses the perceptual capabilities of previous approaches and even rivals that of human raters [@@Zhang:2018aa].
-We introduced such an approach in [@Tustison:2019ac] and further expand on that work for comparison with existing approaches in this work.
+However, these issues influence quantitation in terms of core scientific measurement principles such as precision (e.g., reproducibility and repeatability [@Svenningsen:2020aa]) and bias which will become more acute as multi-site and large-scale studies are performed.
+In addition, generally speaking, refinements in measuring capabilities correlates with scientific advancement so as acquisition and analysis methodologies improve, so should the level of sophistication and performance of the measurement tools.

+The recent emergence of deep-layered neural networks [@LeCun:2015aa], particularly convolutional neural networks, is due to their outstanding performance in certain computational tasks, including classification and semantic segmentation in medical imaging [@Shen:2017aa].
+Their potential for leveraging spatial information from images surpasses the perceptual capabilities of previous approaches and even rivals that of human raters [@Zhang:2018aa].
+In assessing these segmentation algorithms for hyperpolarized gas imaging, it is important to note that human expertise leverages more than relative intensity values to identify salient, clinically relevant features in images---something more akin to the complex neural network structure (versus the 1-D intensity histogram).
+We introduced a deep learning approach in [@Tustison:2019ac] and further expand on that work for comparison with existing approaches in this work.
 In the spirit of open science, we have made the entire evaluation framework, including our novel contributions, available within our ANTsR and ANTsPy libraries for both R and Python users, respectively.